Linguistic Studies

 PSYCH 339 Cognitive Neuroscience

-SPAN 270 Spain's Cultural and Linguistic Legacy (abroad) (when taught by Maggie Broner)
+SPAN 270 Spain's Cultural and Linguistic Legacy (study abroad) (when taught by Maggie Broner)

 SPAN 274 Contemporary Issues in the Spanish-Speaking World (when taught by Maggie Broner)